SeptismJustinn/Umbrella-Today/README.md

 ## Wireframes

 Main page wireframe, detailing interactive elements with plans on how they would function.
 This wireframe shows what the main page would look like if no rain was forecast.

 ![Main page](public/readme/umbrella-wireframe-1.png "Main page")

 Alternate main page wireframe, featuring main page if rain was forecast.

 ![Main page2](public/readme/umbrella-wireframe-2.png "Main page 2")

 Forecast/Astronomy page wireframe, a rough design to show how the field displaying data might look like.

 ![Forecast page](public/readme/umbrella-wireframe-3.png "Forecast page")

 <br />

 ## User Stories

-This app was made for users who are rushing out to start the day but is wondering **whether to invest carry-on space on their pocket umbrellas**.
+This app was made for users who are rushing out to start the day but are wondering **whether to invest carry-on space on their pocket umbrellas**.
 When these users open up this app, they would be advised on whether to bring their umbrellas as quickly as the app can fetch data from their devices and can thus, more quickly arrive at their decision before busting out the door.

 ### Additional forecast information